 If the ice formed because of low airflow, you can try turning off the AC and letting it thaw for a few hours, changing the air filter while it’s thawing and then turning on just the fan to dry the system out for an hour.
 Sometimes that’s all it takes to get a frozen AC working again.

 In the case of damaged parts, worn-out elements or a kinked refrigerant line, you’ll need professional AC services.
 Our team is here for you, ready to help residents in and around New Orleans, Kenner and Madisonville.

 Frozen ACs can quickly turn a pleasant summer day into a hot, miserable experience.
 Don’t be left without a reliable cooling system this season.
 Instead, take advantage of our premier cooling system services.

-Here at Surgi’s Heating & Air Conditioning, our award-winning service is backed by professional staff and our Ironclad Guarantees.
+Here at Surgi’s Heating, Cooling & Plumbing, our award-winning service is backed by professional staff and our Ironclad Guarantees.
 When you schedule your AC repair, tune-up or replacement with us, you can rest assured we’ll get the job done right.
 Reach out to us today!